poucotm/Log-Highlight/README.md

 #### Bookmarks

 When errors/warnings found, it will add bookmarks for them for each icon.
-You can navigate easily with new key binding (`alt+pagedown/up`)

 #### Go To Position